Solubility pump: Anthropogenic changes

 The combustion of fossil fuels, land-use changes, and the production of cement have led to a flux of CO_{2} to the atmosphere.
 Presently, about one third (approximately 2 gigatons of carbon per year) of anthropogenic emissions of CO_{2} are believed to be entering the ocean.
 The solubility pump is the primary mechanism driving this flux, with the consequence that anthropogenic CO_{2} is reaching the ocean interior via high latitude sites of deep water formation (particularly the North Atlantic).
 Ultimately, most of the CO_{2} emitted by human activities will dissolve in the ocean, however the rate at which the ocean will take it up in the future is less certain.

 In a study of carbon cycle up to the end of the 21st century, Cox et al. (2000) predicted that the rate of CO_{2} uptake will begin to saturate at a maximum rate at 5 gigatons of carbon per year by 2100.
 This was partially due to non-linearities in the seawater carbonate system, but also due to climate change.
 Ocean warming decreases the solubility of CO_{2} in seawater, slowing the ocean's response to emissions.
 Warming also acts to increase ocean stratification, isolating the surface ocean from deeper waters.
 Additionally, changes in the ocean's thermohaline circulation (specifically slowing) may act to decrease transport of dissolved CO_{2} into the deep ocean.
 However, the magnitude of these processes is still uncertain, preventing good long-term estimates of the fate of the solubility pump.

+Research has been done on the concept of using pipes in oceans to increase the uptake of CO_{2} by the ocean, making use of the biological pump and increasing the ocean's ability to act as a carbon sink in order to combat climate change.
+However, due to the relative inefficiency of the solubility pump in transporting significant amounts of CO_{2} from the atmosphere to the ocean, increasing the effect of the ocean as a CO_{2} sink by using pipes would require a very large amount of pipes (approximately 800 million pipes, each with a diameter of 1 meter).

 While ocean absorption of anthropogenic CO_{2} from the atmosphere acts to decrease climate change, it causes ocean acidification which is believed will have negative consequences for marine ecosystems.